 Assessment of learning (summative assessment) involves judging children's performance against national standards (when available).
-Teachers make these judgements at the end of a unit of work, the end of a half-term, or at the end of a key stage.
+Teachers make these judgements at the end of a unit of work, the end of term, or at the end of a key stage.
 Test results describe pupil performance in terms of age related expectations.

-We have a half-termly summative assessment system (Rising Stars or White Rose tests), so that we can track individual's progress and facilitate interventions when necessary.
+We have a termly summative assessment system (Head Start, PUMA, GaPS), so that we can track individual's progress and facilitate interventions when necessary.
 This summative assessment supports the on-going formative teacher assessments.